 Step One: Identify Two Companies.

 The companies chosen for this assignment are General Motors, which is currently number thirteen on Fortune 500 companies and Ford Motor Company, which is presently number twelve (Fortune, 2019).
-Last year GM was number ten and Ford number eleven.
+Last year GM was number ten and Ford number eleven (cite).

 Step Two: Research GM